 The scale of the council's operations continues to be impacted by ongoing resource constraints in the public sector.
+Within this budget setting round this is exacerbated by the growing amount of uncertainty within the MTFP forecasts as none of the future years within the MTFP contain the fixed settlement amounts secured in 2016 for a four year period.
 In October 2016 the Council opted to accept the Government's offer of a 4-year funding settlement and published its Efficiency Plan in response.
 Whilst the 4-year offer provides greater certainty in respect of the council's share of revenue support grant only, the changes made for 2017 to New Homes Bonus illustrates the difficulties of planning over the medium term when national policy changes can still result in unexpected and adverse changes in funding.

 The Government's future operating model for local government is one in which councils are funded from local resources, namely council tax, business rates and to a lesser extent new homes bonus.
 Whilst these are elements over which the Council has some control the extent of growth within Pendle will also hinge on local market conditions and wider economic factors.
+We also approach the next financial year with no clear view, at the date this report is written, of what the Brexit negotiations outcome will be with reports of a 'No Deal' hard Brexit still a possibility.

 Locally, some budgets are more sensitive and responsive to changes in demand for services.
-For example, the vitality of the local housing market impacts on services such as Housing, Planning, Building Control and Local Land Charges.
+The Firming Up adjustments in Appendix D (Supported Accommodation additional budget provision of $\pounds$ 100k) illustrate that potentially significant budget pressures can arise with little notice and outwith the control of the Council.
+Another example being, the vitality of the local housing market impacts on services such as Housing, Planning, Building Control and Local Land Charges.
 The budgets relating to these areas of income have been set with regard to this but the nature of these service activities means that it is difficult to be precise about service levels and therefore the income that will be generated as a result.